Prakort/Star_Hotel/README.md

  -Update their  account info

- -See all bookings and the status of the booking (N/A, confirmed,cancelled)
+ -Check all bookings and the status of the booking (N/A, confirmed,cancelled)

- -See today check in booking
+ -Check today check in booking

  -Select one booking ID and add rooms to the booking ID depends on the number of the room